 Best for: Businesses with low call volume that just need a basic phone line for occasional use

-• Domestic SMS and MMS texting
+- Texting: Domestic SMS and MMS

-• Desktop app, Windows and macOS
+- Desktop apps: Windows and macOS

-• Mobile device app, iOS and Android
+- Mobile device apps: iOS and Android

-• Integrations that include Salesforce, Slack, and Microsoft Teams
+- Integrations: Salesforce, Slack, and Microsoft Teams

 US & Canada Unlimited plan